murlisfromazure/Capstone-Module-23-EDA/README.md

 - The dataset is imbalanced, with most samples labeled as 'No DR'.
 - Image resizing and CLAHE improve feature consistency and visibility.
-- Classical models perform reasonably, but misclassify some DR cases as 'No DR'.
+- Classical feature extraction with decision tree and logistic regression models  performed similary.
+There was notable misclassification of DR cases as 'No DR'.
 - CNN features (ResNet50) significantly reduce false negatives for logistic regression.
 - Decision trees overfit on CNN features, leading to poorer performance.
 - Logistic regression with CNN features offers the best balance for clinical relevance.